ms-jpq/coq.thirdparty/README.md

 ## How to use

-Install the repo the normal way.
+Install the repo the normal way, and then:

 ```lua
 require("coq_3rd") {